fmplaza/woah-workshop.github.io/cfp.md

 # Submission

-Submission is electronic, using the Softconf START conference management system.
+Submission is electronic, using the Softconf START conference management system - [submission link](https://softconf.com/naacl2024/WOAH2024/manager/scmd.cgi?scmd=submitPaperCustom&pageid=0&isPreview=yes).
-Submission link: TBD

 The workshop will accept three types of papers.
 1. **Academic Papers (long and short)**: Long papers of up to 8 pages, excluding references, and short papers of up to 4 pages, excluding references.
 Unlimited pages for references and appendices.
 Accepted papers will be given an additional page of content to address reviewer comments.
 Previously published papers cannot be accepted.
 2. **Non-Archival Submissions**: Up to 2 pages, excluding references, to summarise and showcase in-progress work and work  published elsewhere.